Laboratory of Nano-Biophysics of Ionic Liquids

 Aadarsh Kumar (May 2023 - )

-Aadarsh joined the lab in May 2023 as Ph.D. student under Prof Benedetto supervision, investigating the interactions of ionic liquids with biomembranes and membrane protein channels by means of atomic force microscopy (AFM), neutron scattering, and other approaches as part of a 4-years cross-disciplinary major research grant recently awarded to Prof Benedetto by Science Foundation Ireland.
-Aadarsh recently obtained his integrated BSc & MSc Degree in Physics at Indian Institute of Science Education and Research (IISER) Pune (India), working on the unfolding events of Titin protein using an ad hoc interferometer-based AFM, which resulted in a publication in J Phys Chem Lett.
+Aadarsh joined the lab in May 2023 as Ph.D. student under Prof Benedetto supervision, investigating the interactions of ionic liquids with biomembranes and membrane protein channels using atomic force microscopy and other approaches, as part of a 4-year cross-disciplinary major research grant recently awarded to Prof Benedetto by Science Foundation Ireland.
+Aadarsh obtained his integrated BSc & MSc Degree in Physics at Indian Institute of Science Education and Research (IISER) Pune (India), working on the unfolding events of Titin protein using an ad hoc interferometer-based AFM, which resulted in a publication in J Phys Chem Lett.
 In August 2023, he attended the 14th AFMBioMed Summer School in Marcoule, FR.
+He presented his findings at the AFM & SPM 2024 Meeting of the Royal Microscopical Society (March 2024, Durham University, UK) and at the 2024 UCD Conway Festival (October 2024).
+In July 2024, he visited ETH-Zurich to receive training in Fluidic Force Microscopy.

 Stacks Image 174